 Who gives radiation treatments?

 During your radiation therapy, you will be cared for by a team of medical professionals.
 Some of the people who may be on that team are listed here.

 - A radiation oncologist is a doctor specially trained to treat cancer with radiation.
-This doctor will make many of the decisions regarding your treatment.
+This doctor will make many of the decisions about your treatment.